Remember the first rule in real estate? Location, location, location.

 First, recall the first paragraphs about sites and trees.
 There are often breezes.
 You must select your site to take advantage of them.

 Still warm?
 Open the “windows”.
 Those cinch cord on the end of JRB quilts are there for several reasons.
 In summer they are there to be opened, a little, a lot, or all the way.
 Opening the head window will allow heat from the head and shoulders to escape and/or be cooled and still keep the vital organs warm.
 This technique still provides a windscreen of sorts that is sufficient for normal temperature drops.
 If the temperature drops severely, close the window.

 But my feet sweat.
 So do mine.
 The foot window opens too.

-Oh, you want to keep the skeeters out before you get inside.
+- Oh, you want to keep the skeeters out before you get inside.
 Put your top quilt and clothing bag inside.
-They have to be in your camp some where.
-They might as well be working for you as laying around on the ground or in your pack, otherwise in the way.
 They are normally enough weight to hold the slit shut.